soundio/sequence-json/README.md

 ## Implementations

-- <a href="http://github.com/sound-io/midi">MIDI</a> sound.io's MIDI library converts MIDI events to Music JSON events with it's <code>normaliseEvent</code> method.
+- <a href="http://github.com/sound-io/midi">MIDI</a> sound.io's MIDI library converts MIDI events to Music JSON events with it's <code>normalise</code> method.
-- <a href="http://labs.cruncher.ch/scribe/">Scribe</a> is a music notation interpreter and SVG renderer that consumes Music JSON.
+- <a href="http://labs.cruncher.ch/scribe/">Scribe</a> is a music notation interpreter and SVG renderer that tries to consume Music JSON.

 ## References